vancluever/aws-info/README.md

 ### Apache Configuration

-Copy the script in its entirety to your document root, and set up the following alias in your apache config:
+Copy the script in its entirety to your document root, or a directory therein, and set up the following alias in your apache config:

-    ScriptAlias /bin /path/to/root/bin
+    ScriptAlias /bin /path/to/content/bin

+Don't forget to restart apache.

 Ensure that both binaries in the bin/ directory are executable.

-You can then run the script by navigating to http://HTTPHOST/bin/aws-info.py.
+You can then run the script by navigating to http://HTTPHOST/content/.

 ### Running locally

-The script can be run locally too - just simply navigate to the bin/ directory and run:
+Since some of the recent changes, the role the python script plays directly have been reduced, but you can still see raw table output rendered by running the python script locally:

     ./aws-info.py > output.html

-This will redirect the output to output.html, which can then be viewed locally.
-Note that you may have to slightly edit the HTML to get the JS to work properly (make sure you update the JS links to the appropriate locations).

 Questions?
 Comments?
 --------------------